What can a physiotherapist help with?

 - Neurological physios specialise in treating conditions that affect the nervous system, such as stroke, MS, Parkinson’s and head injuries.

-- Other physios specialise in care of older people, palliative care (such as if someone has cancer), women’s health, rehabilitation after heart and lung illnesses, osteoporosis and falls prevention.
+- Other physios specialise in care of older people, palliative care (such as if someone has cancer) or end of life care, women’s health, rehabilitation after heart and lung illnesses, osteoporosis and falls prevention.

 Regardless of their specialism, many physios also use acupuncture as an add-on treatment to help manage painful conditions.